GitbookIO/markdown/syntax/tables.md

 # Tables

-Tables aren't part of the core Markdown spec, but they are part of GFM (GitHub Markdown) and Markdown here supports them.
+Tables aren't part of the core Markdown spec, but they are part of GFM (GitHub Markdown) and Markdown here (on GitHub) supports them.

 Here is an example of table in markdown and the output below: